HugoMetric/causalweight/paper.md

 # Overview of the core functions

-The core of ``causalweight`` consists of four functions aimed at user-friendly treatment evaluation and mediation analysis.
-The following table illustrates the structure of ``causalweight`` by assigning to each of the main functions the corresponding treatment effect/mediation model.
+The core of ``causalweight`` consists of following main functions aimed at user-friendly treatment evaluation and mediation analysis.
+The table below illustrates the structure of ``causalweight`` by assigning to each of the main functions the corresponding treatment effect/mediation model.

 | Functions in R | Treatment effect models                               |
 | -------------- |------------------------------------------------------ |